Site Feasibility Questionnaire for Clinical Trials: What to Include and Why It Matters

 Before designing an FQ, here are some points to be considered

-- The language of the questionnaire should be considered based upon the region and site/investigator.
+- The language of the questionnaire should be considered based on the region and site/investigator.

 - The purpose of a questionnaire should be clearly described.

-- FQ should be necessarily sufficient, clear, and unambiguous to the purpose.
+- FQ should be necessary, sufficient, clear, and unambiguous for the purpose.

 - Straightforward, adequate options, and space for the answer.